 The diagram shows two rhythms.
 The slow rhythm is sleep/wake.
 The baby alternates between sleep and wakefulness every three hours or so throughout the day.
 The four-year-old has a nap in the afternoon.

 The normal adult only sleeps at night.
 Some say we should have an afternoon nap just like the child.

 The faster rhythm occurring once every 90-100 minutes is REM/Non-REM.
 Some people have suggested that this rhythm persists in wakefulness as well as sleep.
+Perhaps we alternate between logical thinking and dream-like fantasy in our waking state.

 This slide shows the EEG, muscle and eye changes during the different sleep stages.
 Non-REM sleep is divided into three stages.
 It shows special EEG patterns like the sleep spindles and the K-complex.